kevin-labtani/personal-doc/installations.md

 1. stop XAMPP with `sudo /opt/lampp/lampp stop`
 1. install php `sudo apt-get install php`
 1. add **PHP IntelliSense** to VSCode

+nb: if we get the error "Another web server is already running" when starting xampp do:
+`sudo netstat -nap | grep :80`
+You’ll see apache2 and there is 3–4 digit numbers before it, so do `sudo kill [number]`